Differential KO-theory: constructions, computations, and applications: Abstract

 \section{Abstract}

-We provide a systematic and detailed treatment of differential refinements of KO-theory.
-We explain how various flavors capture geometric aspects in different but related ways, highlighting the utility of each.
-While general axiomatics exist, no explicit constructions seem to have appeared before.
-This fills a gap in the literature in which K-theory is usually worked out leaving KO-theory essentially untouched, with only scattered partial information in print.
-We compare to the complex case, highlighting which constructions follow analogously and which are much more subtle.
-We construct a pushforward and differential refinements of genera, leading to a Riemann-Roch theorem for $\widehat{\rm KO}$-theory.
-We also construct the corresponding Atiyah-Hirzebruch spectral sequence (AHSS) and explicitly identify the differentials, including ones which mix geometric and topological data.
-This allows us to completely characterize the image of the Pontrjagin character.
-Then we illustrate with examples and applications, including higher tangential structures, Adams operations, and a differential Wu formula.
+We provide several constructions in differential KO-theory.
+First, we construct a differential refinement of the $\hat{A}$-genus and a pushforward leading to a Riemann-Roch theorem.
+We set up a differential refinement of the Atiyah-Hirzebruch spectral sequence (AHSS) for differential KO-theory and explicitly identify the differentials, including ones which mix geometric and topological data.
+We highlight the power of these explicit identifications by providing a characterization of forms in the image of the Pontrjagin character.
+Along the way, we fill gaps in the literature where K-theory is usually worked out leaving KO-theory essentially untouched.
+We also illustrate with examples and applications, including higher tangential structures, Adams operations, and a differential Wu formula.